 China counterfeiting is linked with brand culture

 In the early 1990s, the counterfeit phenomenon increased quickly in China.
-During this decade brand culture emerged as the opening of western luxury stores in the country.
-Fashion brands got hyped and popular, and counterfeits were mean to obtain luxury goods without spending years’ worth of wages.
-Ever since fakes items have continued to increase in the domestic market of China.
+During this decade brand culture emerged with the opening of western luxury stores in the country.
+Fashion brands got hyped and popular, and counterfeits were meant to obtain luxury goods without spending years’ worth of wages.
+Ever since fake items have continued to increase in the domestic market of China.

 Kinds of Counterfeit Operations

 There are 2 major types of counterfeit operations in China.

 - The first is legitimate factories that have licenses to produce goods on behalf of brand-name companies.
 It might be a handbag or footwear factory that cranks out the genuine products for one or more labels, then runs a shift that turns sneakers into a counterfeit brand by slapping, say, a Nike logo on products that aren’t really Nike sneakers.

 - The second involves underground facilities that make items such as cigarettes and, in some cases, investigators find they are literally underground facilities.
 Authorities can raid a building, squeeze their way through a 3-by-3-foot opening, and come upon a large piece of equipment used to manufacture cigarettes located in the basement.

 Tips to avoid having my counterfeit in China.